Stealthy Backdoor Attack via Confidence-driven Sampling: Appendix

 \textbf{Type I attacks.} We include additional defenses: Activation Clustering (AC)~\citep{chen2018detecting}, SCAn ~\citep{tang2021demon}, SPECTRE~\citep{hayase2021spectre}, Fine Pruning (FP)~\citep{liu2018fine}.
 We also conduct experiments on Cifar100.
 Results of Type I attacks on Cifar10 and Cifar100 datasets are shown in Table~\ref{tab:g1_full} and \ref{tab:g1_cf100_full} respectively. \ourmodel~has similar behavior on Cifar100---improve the resistance against various defenses while slightly decrease ASR without defenses.

 \textbf{Type II attacks.} We also include additional defenses: Spectral Signature (SS)~\citep{tran2018spectral}.
 The results of all defenses on model ResNet18, VGG16 and datasets Cifar10, Cifar100 are presented in Table~\ref{tab:g2_full}.
-Detailed analysis is shown in Section~\ref{sec:type2}.
+Detailed analysis is shown in Section~5.3 in the main paper.

-\textbf{Type III attacks.} For a more comprehensive evaluations, we include additional experiments: Activation Clustering (AC)~\citep{chen2018detecting} and Spectral Signature (SS)~\citep{tran2018spectral}.
-All results including model ResNet18, VGG16 and datasets Cifar10, Cifar100 are shown in Table~\ref{tab:g3_full}.
-Detailed analysis can be found in Section~\ref{sec:type3}.
+{ \paragraph{Clean accuracy.} We also report the accuracy of clean samples (without triggers) on the backdoored models of all three sampling methods.
+Results are shown in Table \ref{tab:clean}.
+It is clear that \ourmodel ~can reach a better clean accuracy than other selections, which makes it more stealthy. } To intuitively explain this, since the poisoned samples are around the original decision boundary, they do not severely change the decision boundary, thus preserving a high clean accuracy when no attack is injected in the testing data.

+\textbf{Tiny-ImageNet dataset}.
+Except for Cifar10 and Cifar100, we also conduct experiments on a larger dataset Tiny-ImageNet \citep{le2015tiny}.
+We also train model ResNet18 for 60 epochs to select the poisoned samples for each sampling method.
+Results are shown in Table \ref{tab:tiny}.
+These results demonstrate that \ourmodel is applicable to larger datasets and consistently improves the stealthiness of different attacks.

+{ \paragraph{ImageNet-1k dataset.} We also consider a large-scale dataset, ImageNet-1k \citep{imagenet15russakovsky}, which has 1000 object classes and more than 1,200,000 images.
+We test representative backbone attacks from all three types and representative defenses.
+Since FUS is time-consuming and not eligible for large datasets, we only compare \ourmodel ~with the random baseline.
+Results are shown in Table \ref{tab:add dataset}. \ourmodel ~is still effective even on such a big dataset.

+\paragraph{GTSRB dataset.} GTSRB is a traffic sign recognition benchmark, consisting of traffic signs, and is a different real-world scenario than the standard Cifar10 dataset.
+We also test representative backbone attacks from all three types and representative defenses.
+Results are shown in Table \ref{tab:add dataset}.